gabesargeant/blog/gabrielsargeant/content/posts/anti-cv-01/index.md

 Extra to this, there are a few more esoteric versions listed in this article.
 [Business Insider - Out smart facial recognition](https://www.businessinsider.com.au/clothes-accessories-that-outsmart-facial-recognition-tech-2019-10?r=US&IR=T).
 Or, you can try the ever ever [creepy human looking mask.](http://www.3dprintingnews.co.uk/3dprinting-3/create-your-own-doppelganger-with-3d-printing/) It's worth noting that masks didn't last long.
 People are working around COVID.
 [National Geographic - face mask recognition has arrived](https://www.nationalgeographic.com/science/2020/09/face-mask-recognition-has-arrived-for-coronavirus-better-or-worse-cvd/)

 **Option 2**.
-Break your existing signature by,
+Break your existing signature by trying to,

-- looking like someone else, or look like everyone else.
+- *looking like someone else, or look like everyone else*.
 I don't think this is practical.
 The dlib blog has a really cool post about [Fast Multiclass Object Detection in Dlib 19.7 ](http://blog.dlib.net/2017/09/fast-multiclass-object-detection-in.html) which snuffs out this approach.

-- Try out CV-Dazzle like approaches to change points of the face with makeup.
-Easily countered with cross matching on other data.
-If you go through a FR checkpoint that has the ability to identify you, then it's probably they can capture things like your cell phone hadware MAC address, which is a much richer source of metadata.
+- *Try out CV-Dazzle like approaches to change points of the face with makeup*.
+IMHO this is easily countered with cross matching on other data.
+If you go through a FR checkpoint that has the ability to identify you, then it's probably they can capture things like your cell phone hadware MAC address, which is a much richer source of metadata about you and your vices.

-- Use post processing techniques on your image to be constantly make yourself unique.
-This is an attach on the search index, not on the system that detects your face.
+- *Use post processing techniques on your image to be constantly make yourself unique. ie. Polluting the well* This is an attack on the search index, not on the active system that detects your face.
 It's smart when you consider the cost and complexity of facial recognition systems at scale.
-It's a SAS product for local LEO.
-Pollute the well.
+For local law enforcement or commercial companies, there's little compettative edge in rolling your own.
+Hence why startups like ClearView AI, have poped up.
+[An NY Times article about them](https://www.nytimes.com/2020/01/18/technology/clearview-privacy-facial-recognition.html)

 There's a general problem with all of these face-based approaches.
 You still have a set of shoulders and a general outline to deal with.
 And you usually have a phone on you.